jbnam/twists/README.md

    sage: A = tw_alg_int_l_values.load_from_zip('11a1', 3, './'); print(A[0])
    [11, 3, 10, 7, 1, 1, (4.999999999999993+8.660254037844375j), 9.999999999999988, 3, 1]
    ```
 Note: For better loading procedure and storage saving, the tw_central_l_values and tw_alg_int_l_values classes use Numpy for each array element except the A_chi_div_g list of tw_alg_int_l_values class.
-It is because that the absolute value of an integer element in that list can easily be greater than the maximum allowed for a 64-bit integer (one can find those integer elements for $k = 13$ in the sample data).
+It is because the absolute value of an integer element in that list can easily be greater than the maximum allowed for a 64-bit integer (one can find those integer elements for $k = 13$ in the sample data).

 ### Class object tw_central_l_values for E_k_X_central_l_values.npz
 Class tw_central_l_values consists of the following members: